Split columns by delimiter

 • Split into: Rows

-The result of that operation will give you a table with the same number of columns, but many more rows because the values inside the cells are now in their own cells.
+The result of that operation gives you a table with the same number of columns, but many more rows because the values inside the cells are now in their own cells.

-Sample output table for splitting columns into rows.
+Screenshot of the sample output table after splitting columns into rows.

 Final Split

 Your table still requires one last split column operation.
 You need to split the Accounts column by the first comma that it finds.
-This split will create a column for the account name and another one for the account number.
+This split creates a column for the account name and another one for the account number.

-To do that split, select the Accounts column and then select Split Column > By Delimiter.
+To do that split in Power Query Online, select the Accounts column and then select Split Column > By Delimiter.
 Inside the Split column window, apply the following configuration:

 • Select or enter delimiter: Comma